Data Quality Metric Library

 Metric Purpose

-Confirm that all 'road' carriageway sections have a traffic estimate recorded in the asset database.
+Confirm that all locally owned 'road' carriageway sections have a traffic estimate recorded in the asset database.

 Consequence of Poor Quality Data